Understanding the Opportunity Cost of an Action

 2.1 Improves Decision Quality

 By forcing you to ask, “What am I sacrificing?” you avoid the illusion of free lunch—the belief that a decision has no cost.
-This habit reduces impulsive choices and leads to more rational outcomes Worth keeping that in mind..
+This habit reduces impulsive choices and leads to more rational outcomes And that's really what it comes down to..

 2.2 Optimizes Resource Allocation